How to teach your children the TRUE meaning of Easter & STILL have fun!

 Easter egg hunts, stuffed bunny rabbits, Peter Rabbit, jelly beans, chocolate shaped bunnies, caramel filled chocolate eggs, marshmallow bunnies, Easter baskets, coloring Easter eggs: these are just a few of the things that come to mind when we think of Easter or at least when you ask most kids.

-As parents, we are all guilty of feeling overwhelmed between how we can teach our children about the Atonement of Christ and balancing that with the excitement of the arrival of the Easter Bunny this time of year.
+As parents, we are all guilty of feeling overwhelmed between how we can teach our children about the Atonement of Jesus Christ, and balancing that with the excitement of the arrival of the Easter Bunny this time of year.
 Where do we draw the line?
 How do we get our children to realize that Easter isn’t just about the candy and toys and egg hunts?

 When you come from a large family like I do, my mom had to get pretty creative when it came to teaching all of us how to separate the Easter bunny from the Atonement.